 The Government of the Federated States of Micronesia (FSM), like many other countries is committed to monitoring and implementing the 2030 Agenda for Sustainable Development.
-The FSM is making efforts to localize the SDGs in to its national planning and budget processes to support its development aspirations enshrined in FSM’s Strategic Development Plan (SDP) 2004-2023.
+The FSM is making efforts to localize the Sustainable Development Goals (SDGs) in to its national planning and budget processes to support its development aspirations enshrined in FSM’s Strategic Development Plan (SDP) 2004-2023.
 The SDP serves as the country’s highest-level policy framework and is premised on the theme of achieving economic growth and self-reliance.

 Institutional and Coordination Mechanism

-In July of 2016, the FSM President established the SDG Working group chaired by the Secretary for R&D to align SDGs into national planning.
+In July of 2016, the FSM President established the SDG Working group chaired by the Secretary for Resources & Development to align SDGs into national planning.
 The SDG working group is an internal coordination mechanism which draws its members from all the sectors within the government machinery.
-Membership of the Working Group consists of all the various FSM National Departments, namely: Foreign Affairs; R&D; Finance & Administration; Health & Social Affairs; Education; Environment & Emergency Management; Overseas Development & Assistance; and relevant National line Department/Office/Agency who can provide technical advice to the Working Group.
+Membership of the Working Group consists of all the various FSM National Departments, namely: Foreign Affairs; Resources & Development; Finance & Administration; Health & Social Affairs; Education; Environment, Climate Change & Emergency Management; Overseas Development & Assistance; and relevant National line Department/Office/Agency who can provide technical advice to the Working Group.

 Monitoring and Reporting on the SDGs